Saga Garðarsdóttir

 Saga Garðarsdóttir (born 6 August 1987) is an Icelandic stand-up comedian, actress and singer.
 She graduated from the Iceland Academy of the Arts in 2012.
 She is known for Hreinn Skjöldur, Steypustöðin and Stella Blómkvist.

 Personal life

+Saga started playing football at the age of six with KR.
+In 2004, she appeared in one match with the KR women's team in the top-tier Landsbankadeild kvenna, substituting for Hólmfríður Magnúsdóttir on the 87th minute in a 5-1 victory against Stjarnan.

 In 2014, Saga started dating musician Snorri Helgason.
-On 28 February 2018 Saga gave birth to their first baby.
+On 28 February 2018 Saga gave birth to their first child.